Canadians life insurance companies generate profit by expertly balancing risk and generating income from multiple sources over many decades.

 Gains from Lapsed and Expired Policy

-Term life insurance policies pay a death benefit only if the insured dies during the policy term.
+Term life insurance pays a death benefit only if the insured dies during the policy term.
 If the policy expires, coverage ends, and no benefit is paid for that term.
 That doesn’t mean the premiums were “wasted”; they paid for protection during the years the coverage was active.

 For permanent policies, when a policyholder voluntarily lets the policy lapse, they may receive a “cash surrender value,” but this is often less than the total premiums paid, especially in the early years.
 This net increased the insurance company’s profitability.